uthoplatforms/utho-cloud-controller-manager/examples/README.md

 responsible for watching Custom services called `UthoApplication` and creating Loadbalancer inside Utho platform loadbalancers to satify its requirements.

+Make sure you have the controller installed first [Install](../README.md#install-the-controller).

 Here are some examples of how it's used.

 ## Examples